gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

 ![](./_terra-images/How_TF_works.png)

 ### Providers
+In terraform we connect to a technology (AWS, Jenkins, Databases, etc) and use their API to create resources and configure them.
  * Plugins Terraform uses to manage the resources.
 * Providers expose resources for specific infrastructure platform (e.g. AWS).
 * Responsible for understanding API of that platform.